SidxEden/ContactPage/README.md

 # ContactPage
-Simple webpage with links to social media.
+Simple webpage with links to my social media.